Pet Lovers

 • OCD

-Soothing, comforting licking is seen most often with litter mates and by mother dogs with their puppies.
+Comfort licking or soothing is seen most often between litter mates or between mother dogs and their puppies.
 Notice how a mother dog licks the puppy and the puppy licks back in the mouth area.
 This is a way mothers let their puppies know they are safe and secure.
-Puppies need assurance and approval from their mom, their “pack leader”.
+Puppies need assurance and approval from their mom, their “pack leader.”
 And the puppies are showing submission and respect to their mothers.

-If your dog is constantly jumping on you and attempting to lick your face, it’s could be because they want acceptance and approval.
-They need to be comforted.
-However sweet that sounds, it’s not proper behavior.
-Dickie recommends petting under the chin and on the lips as this will help to raise the dog’s head and build its confidence.
+If your dog is constantly jumping on you and attempting to aggressively lick your face, it could be because they want your acceptance and approval.
+Some pups just need to be comforted like after you’ve left them alone for a period of time.
+But, however sweet that sounds, it’s not proper behavior.
+Instead, Dickie recommends petting under the chin and on the lips as this will help to raise the dog’s head and build its confidence.

+Dogs also lick to groom themselves.
+If a dog’s skin is dirty or irritated, a dog will lick it to keep themselves clean.
 If two dogs are friends, they may groom each other, licking each other’s faces in a pure showing of trust towards one another.
-Or it could be that one dog has a wound of some sort and his “pal” is just trying to lick it.
 Just a dog, being a dog!

+When dogs lick, they are trying to communicate, and, yes, it can be communicating affection.
 As gross as it can seem to us, dogs like the way our shedding skin cells smell!
-They love the odor of their pack leader and try to capture that scent by licking us… especially when we’re wet or sweaty!
-We taste good to them.
-Having our odor overload their olfactory organs gives them a secure feeling.
+They love the odor of their pack leader and try to capture that scent by licking us.
+It can give them a secure feeling.

-Do you need help correcting unwelcomed doggie kisses, or perhaps even just tone it back a little?
+Do you need help correcting unwelcomed dog licking, or perhaps even just tone it back a little?
 Our Professional Dog Trainers can help you with that.
 Please contact Dickie or Melaina at our Southside location: 794-5400; or Schylar or Mckenzie at our Glen Allen location: 672-2200.

 Pet Lovers